CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

 ## Visual Studio – Configure Project Build and Debug

-1. It's recommended to configure your project to build directly into the AppEngine plugins directory, eliminating the need to manually copy files after each build.
+1. It's recommended to configure your project to build directly into the CompuTec AppEngine plugins directory, eliminating the need to manually copy files after each build.

     1. To do this, right-click on the plugin project and select properties.
     2. Open the Build tab, set up the Output path as shown below.
-AppEngine stores all plugins in ProgramData/Computec/AppEngine/Plugins.
+CompuTec AppEngine stores all plugins in ProgramData/Computec/AppEngine/Plugins.
 Within this location, create a new folder named exactly as your plugin’s RoutePrefix (defined in the manifest.json file).

     ![Output](./media/computec-app-engine-plugin-template-for-typescipt/output-path.webp)

-2. Once the build is complete, you can activate your plugin through the AppEngine Administration Panel.
+2. Once the build is complete, you can activate your plugin through the CompuTec AppEngine Administration Panel.
 For detailed instructions on this process, refer to the official documentation [here](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md).
-After activation, your plugin will be available and accessible via the AppEngine Launchpad.
+After activation, your plugin will be available and accessible via the CompuTec AppEngine Launchpad.

     ![First List](./media/computec-app-engine-plugin-template-for-typescipt/first-list-of-todos.webp)